Canadian Academic Writing

 Achieving your Career Goals: Making the most of your university experience

-If you hope to stay in Canada after graduation and find a good job, to be competitive, you will need more than just your post-secondary education.
-You will need Canadian work experience, proficient English language skills and a professional network.
-You will learn about potential career opportunities and what employers look for in potential candidates, by participating in different activities throughout the academic year.
+If you hope to stay in Canada after graduation and find a good job, to be competitive, you need more than just your post-secondary education.
+You need Canadian work experience, proficient English language skills and a professional network.
+In this session, learn about potential career opportunities and what employers look for in potential candidates, by participating in different activities throughout the academic year.

 You must have expectations of what life will be like as a UAlberta student and you are excited about it.
 In the next four to five years, you will go through many new moments and your expectations may be different from what you will experience.
 With International Student Specialists, students learn how to transit to a Canadian university as an international student, the academic culture differences, the strategies they can use to help them succeed, and how to use the many on-campus resources and services.
 Through stories, activities, and discussions, students are prepared for the learning path on how to adapt themselves to the new academic culture and how to use different campus resources to support themselves.

 The Pragmatics of Working in the Canadian Context

 Most students start university with hopes to find employment at the end.
 Whether you plan to stay in Canada or go back to your home country, having work experience will increase your chances.
 To do that, it is important to ask "What do organizations and jobs expect of employees, and how does that look?"
 This session explores the unwritten rules of a Canadian workplace.
 We will discuss what initiative, promotability and teamwork look like.
 This session will clarify how, in Canada, it is not your technical job skills that get you the position, but how you interact with work colleagues.